 2. Project Title and Location Information*

-The title should reflect the name of the property, site, area, and the goals of the proposed project.
+The title should reflect the name of the property, site, area and/or the goals of the proposed project.
 The title should be consistent with previous applications/awards.
 (For example, Pensacola Maritime Heritage Trail, Archaeological Survey of Deering Estate, etc.)

 2.1.
 Project Title*